Our local communities are very important to us

 We use the Supplier Ethical Data Exchange (SEDEX) risk assessment tool and the Ethical Trading Initiative (ETI) code of conduct to audit our suppliers.
 We have reduced our palm oil usage significantly as a result of our saturated fat reduction work.
 Where palm oil is still used in our products it is certified sustainable by the Round Table for Sustainable Palm Oil (RSPO).

-All McCoy’s potato growers are also engaged in a sustainability project that focuses on
+Our McCoy’s potato growers are engaged in a sustainability project that focuses on

 - Increasing crop yield